jpdacunha/liferay-oauth-client-extension/s3/README.md

 #### Create OAuth Client declaration for each app

-IMPORTANT NOTES :
-* Authorization code flow with PKCE doesn't need a secret to work
-* APP2 uses Liferay OOTB client to work that is abble to automatically retrieve clientId from the configuration.
-No update is necessary to make app2 work.

 Using control panel (be aware of selecting APP1 configuration):

 1. Copy clientId